LucyHeath/ChamPeakx/README.md

 ## Known Bugs or Errors

 * When adding images to the comments there is a problem with the upload, whereby only the first selected image uploads.
 This is not a problem when updating the images on the comments, and user is able to upload four individual images of their choice.
+* When editing the images, unless you upload all four images the comment will not display.

 ## Future Improvements

+* Imporove the image upload, enable multiple images (? `ArrayField` on backend) and ensure users can add the number of images they want to in the add and delete routes.
 * Develop the front-end CRUD functionality for an admin to add/update mountaineering routes themselves.
 The back end is in situ for this.
 * Add in a favorites sytem
 * Develop a user profile page, which includes an ability to add a profile picture, bio, experience  and which displays their comments, and favourites all in one place.
-* Refactor the image upload function, so images upload as an array on the backend.
 * Whilst the app is fairly responsive this could be further optimised, especially for mobile.
 * Build in the average rating to the back end, and display this on the mountaineering route single page, not just on the individual comment.
 * Change the comment rating to a hover stars effect for a better UX